Cret123/The-Cyborg-Gadgets/Generation_3/Generation_3.md

 2. Download or clone this repository.
 3. Install the Arduino IDE.
 3. In the Arduino IDE, install any required libraries for your watch model.
-5. Open the .ino file for your chosen watch model from the Generation_3 directory.
+5. Open the .ino file for your chosen gadget from the Generation_3 directory.
 6. Connect your hardware according to the pin definitions at the top of the chosen file.
+7. Select the appropriate port and arduino (usually a pro mini).
 7. Upload the code to the arduino.